ls1intum/Artemis/docs/user/exams/students_guide.rst

    Exam Navigation Sidebar

-- On the header, you will find the exam bar that includes remaining time and the |exam_hand_in_early| button.
+- On the header, you will find the exam bar that includes the remaining time and the |exam_hand_in_early| button.
 If you click this button, you will be sent to the exam `End Screen`_.
 - The *time left* until the end of the exam is also shown next to the button.

     .. note::